-The ever-growing Discover ‘it’ family has a new addition.
-This time, it’s a secured credit card.
+Looking for a card to help you build your credit?
+The Discover ‘it’ family offers a secured version of its popular reward cards.
 If your less-than-stellar credit places Discover’s regular credit card offerings out of reach, the Discover it Secured Credit Card (with no annual fee) may be worth pursuing.
 But before you apply, make sure you know all the details.

 If you’re not familiar with secured credit cards, they’re products designed specifically for consumers who want to rebuild their credit.
 If you’re approved for the card, instead of getting an unsecured line of credit (as you would with a regular card), you have to put down a deposit upon approval to secure your line of credit.